-“Loudness is subjective . . . so not everybody who has the same hearing loss that I do is going to want to hear music the same way,” asserts Dr. Natan Bauman, a New Haven, Connecticut, audiologist with four decades of clinical experience plus a background in electro-acoustics and a passion for music.
+“Loudness is subjective . . . so not everybody who has the same hearing loss that I do is going to want to hear music the same way,” asserts Dr. Natan Bauman, MS, Eng., Ed.D., F-AAA, a Hamden, Connecticut, audiologist with four decades of clinical experience with a background in electro-acoustics and a passion for music.

 Dr. Bauman played mandolin, guitar, and violin during high school, and although he no longer considers himself a musician, he is “one of those people who feels life is worth very little without music,” and it shows in his in-depth approach to working with musicians.
 Similarly to our first expert, Dr. Marshall Chasin, he maintains that the music programs offered by hearing aid manufacturers “are just totally ignorant,” so the task of customization falls to you and your audiologist.